yogidevendra/docs/docs/dtdashboard.md

-An alternative way to access dashboards is from Monitor section.
-Navigate to one of the running applications, and if the application supports data visualization, list of existing dashboards which include selected application will be displayed after clicking on visualize button below the application name.
+An alternative way to access dashboards is from the Monitor section.
+Navigate to one of the running applications, and if the application supports data visualization, using the **visualize** button will display a list of existing dashboards that are associated with the application.